ehsan66/ICAOD/cran-comments.md

 # Re-submitted
-* Thanks for the comment dear Uwe Ligges.
+* Thanks for the comments dear Uwe Ligges.
 ####### The Title field should be in title case, current version then in title case: 'Optimal Designs for Nonlinear Models'
 * Done!